 If you are in the wrong place or with the wrong people or attempting inappropriate relationships or wasting your life force on things that have no future or real value, then nothing is going to really work out for you.
 Your conclusions will be wrong because your premises are incorrect.
 And the investment of time and resources and energy will be truly wasteful for you and for others.

-Take this time of retreat to listen to the Voice of the New Message, to hear the Messenger, to read the books of Knowledge because this will refresh your mind and will remind you constantly that you have a greater Intelligence within you to guide and protect you and give you clarity when you really need it.
+Take this time of retreat to listen to the Voice of the New Message, to hear , to read the Books of Knowledge because it will refresh your mind and will remind you constantly that you have a greater Intelligence within you to guide and protect you and give you clarity when you really need it.

 During this time, you can practice gazing where you look at some object that has no significance and let your mind be still, just being present in that moment.
 This is so restful to the mind, for the mind needs great rest if it is to take on greater responsibilities and to serve you in your important endeavors.

 During your retreat, do not eat anything that is highly stimulating, or drink anything that is stimulating or that alters your condition, for you want to experience where you really are, how you really feel and what you really know.

 Do not hide or protect anything here.
 Review as many things as you can, even small activities, to see if they are really serving you because every activity and every engagement in life is either giving you energy or taking it away.
 There are no neutral relationships.
 They are either meaningful and purposeful or they are not.

 Even your hobbies and your pleasures should be providing for you reprieve and wholesome and healthy stimulation.
 You do not want to betray yourself any further by mindlessly engaging in things or involvements with people or significant relationships that have nowhere to go.